Comets and eccentricities

 The detailed empirical observations of Tycho Braye allowed Johannes Kepler (1571-1630) to deduce his famous Laws of Planetary Motion.
 Kepler’s First Law states that the orbits of the planets are ellipses with the sun at a focus.
-The Second Law states that the area swept out by the line segment joining the planet to the sun within in a given period of time is constant regardless of where the planet is in its orbit.
+The Second Law states that the area swept out by the line segment joining the planet to the sun within a given period of time is constant regardless of where the planet is in its orbit.
 Finally, the Third Law asserts that the period of a solar orbit is proportional to the -power of the average distance to the sun.
-We will be talking about this more next week.
+We will be talking about this more later in the course.

-Isaac Newton (1643-1727) then famously showed that Kepler’s laws actually followed from the Inverse square law of gravitation, a remarkable mathematical tour de force which helped establish calculus as the new tool of choice to explain motion in the physical world.
+Isaac Newton (1643-1727) then famously showed that Kepler’s laws actually followed from his famous Inverse Square Law of Gravitation!
+This was a remarkable mathematical tour de force which helped establish calculus as the new tool of choice to explain motion in the physical world.
 In fact Newton showed that the motion of one body around the other was a conic section, but it could be either an ellipse, parabola or hyperbola.